oar-team/kameleon/docs/source/recipe.rst

     context (see :ref:`context`).

 setup
-    It is dedicated to install and configuration steps.
+    Installs and configures steps.

 export
-    Export the generated appliance in the format of your choice.
+    Exports the generated appliance in the desired format.

 .. _`step`: